riceissa/issarice.com/wiki/revisiting-the-great-decline-in-wikipedia-pageviews.md

 imposes a stricter filter on bots/spiders.

-On the other hand, if we add in the mobile data, we see that predictably there is a "bump" starting in July 2015, when the mobile data started.
+On the other hand, if we add in the mobile data, we see that predictably there is a  "bump" starting in July 2015, when the mobile data started; this bump is more gradual the longer the window size of the rolling mean is.
 However, for some classes of pages, even adding in the mobile data -- while causing the desktop "decline" to become mostly flat -- did not cause the pageviews to increase back to the level of 2011--2013 pageviews.